-+Flex Choice Credit by Assessment courses available; see page 108 for details.
+^{}Flex Choice Credit by Assessment available; see page 132 for details.

-Students in the Information Technology Management, Information Security, and Graphic Design programs are eligible for specific industry certifications.
+Students in this program are eligible for specific industry certifications.
 The College will reimburse students to sit for one recommended certification, as well as up to two additional optional certifications.
 Reimbursements will be made only once per certification.
 Students are responsible for paying for any additional attempts.